SimonMuthungu/ProActEd/README.md

 # AI DRIVEN ACADEMIC MONITORING AND INTERVENTION SYSTEM
-This project will mornitor students' academic progress and use machine learning to calculate the probability of the students to drop out of campus.
+This project will monitor students' academic progress and use machine learning to calculate the probability of the students to drop out of campus.
 The system will also use AI to recommend courses based on a student's career interest and the subjects they did in high school.

 ## Contributors